 My name is Marcus.
 I train several young horses to prepare them for competitions.
 I have my own training stable, and have turned my hobby into my profession.

-I have been riding horses using my common sense, I have been doing this for years.
+I have been riding horses using my common sense for years.
 Every horse is different.
-I think it is important that I do not overtrain a young horse.
-Because I mainly do this through what I feel, I find it difficult to control this.
-I wonder when it is too much for a horse.
-I regularly notice that a horse suffers from muscle pain the day after a training and then I take it easy.
-But I don't know if taking it easy is enough.
+I think it is important not to overtrain a young horse.
+As I mainly train through what I feel, I sometimes find it difficult to find just the right parameters for this.
+I wonder when training is too much for a horse.
+When I notice that a horse has muscle pain the day after a training, I take it easy, but I do not know if taking it easy is enough.

 I wanted to climb up in the sport with my horse, Randy, so I slowly started to train for a longer time.
 The Ipos Technology App measures the intensity of a training, the total training time per week, and the number of training sessions per week.
 I know that I cannot increase more than 10% per week.
 Since measuring my training, I have found out that I could be risking building it up too fast.
 Randy's fitness level is a lot lower than the intensity of some training sessions.
 I also didn't always give m y horse enough time to recover.
 I wanted too much in a too short period of time.
 To increase Randy ‘s fitness, I have to build up even more gradually.
 This is how I give Randy time to become stronger.

 Now that I realise this, I can adjust my training to the fitness level per horse.
 In this way, I can also plan the number of rest days.
 I am happy that I can now build a training schedule for each individual horse.
 Now I know which horse needs to exercise and how intensive and long this training should be.